openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-richeditor.md

 editMenuOptions(editMenu: EditMenuOptions)

 Sets the extended options of the custom context menu on selection, including the text content, icon, and callback.

 **Atomic service API**: This API can be used in atomic services since API version 12.

-**Atomic service API**: This API can be used in atomic services since API version 12.